 If high availability for the server was not considered at the design stage, it’s time to start.
 Since chat is real-time communication, any type of outage might impact the user experience severely.

 Needless to say, it requires extra effort and resource, too, if your company is compliant with any ISO27001, SOC2, HIPAA, or GDPR.

 This type of follow-up development and operating after the production release will easily add weeks or months of development for the team’s sprint schedule.

 At this stage, chat is completely different than at first thought, when the engineering team decided to build in-house.
 It has probably taken quite a long time to build only a very limited feature set compared to existing messengers in the market.
 After the release, it requires a lot more resources to maintain it.

 Since the chat feature requires network connectivity and real-time communication, many experienced software engineers were brought into the project who could have focused on adding more valuable features to your core product.
 Instead, they spent their time “reinventing the wheel.”

-I learned all this from a lot of effort and personal experience before I help found Sendbird.
+I learned all this from a lot of effort and personal experience before I helped found Sendbird.
 It required more effort and resources than I expected and I only ended up providing a very basic set of features.
 This after a long time implementing chat.